 In the press

-In a professorial pop culture claim to fame, I wax eloquent on images of gender in the 2014 media in a news story by the Sun Chronicle.
-Read it
+I comment on mediated images of gender in a news story by the Sun Chronicle.
+Read it here.

-I have long desired validation as an expert on style (at last – my addiction to Vidal Sassoon haircuts pays off!).
-You can read my erudite comments on Michelle Obama’s bangs in a piece by the Sun Chronicle.
-Read it
+I have long desired validation as an expert on style (at last—my addiction to Vidal Sassoon!).
+You can read my thoughts on Michelle Obama’s bangs in a piece by the Sun Chronicle.
+Read it here.

 The Abu Ghraib photographs reiterate the importance of visuality to a global environment dominated by and often predicated upon imagery.
 This essay argues that visuality’s prominence in the 21st century public sphere calls for a corresponding prominence of viewing practices that proffer ethical engagement with images of human trauma.
 To fully account for the cultural operation of the Abu Ghraib images, this essay explores the ethical obligations attached to viewing human trauma as well as the cultural narratives which prevented some American audiences from ethically engaging the Abu Ghraib photographs.
 Analyzing letters to the editor from 10 major newspapers, I contend that significant portions of the American public failed to engage these images as examples of the human sublime.
 This essay further argues that when audiences treat sublime images as if they were otherwise, audiences are unable to meet the ethical responsibilities tied to viewing human trauma.

 Squatting in Style: Dwelling, Design, & Graffiti